 7. Bring Your Own Food and Drinks

-9. Arrange Your Trip Around the Off-Season
+9. Book Your Trip During the Offseason

 10. Choose ‘Value’ Days for Cheaper Disneyland Tickets

 Important Disney tip: Always look at the park calendar to find “value” days, and don’t wait until the last minute to buy your ticket.
 Value days at Disneyland cost $104 for one park, which is a whopping $45 cheaper compared to peak pricing.
 You can also save up to $20 at Walt Disney World by choosing the least expensive dates, which cost $109 per one-day, single-park ticket.

 11. Attend a Timeshare Presentation

 Travel finance blogger Danielle Desir of The Thought Card received $100 off tickets to Disney’s Animal Kingdom by simply attending a timeshare presentation by Hilton Grand Vacations.
 By combining her timeshare presentation offer with another promotion from travel booking platform Expedia, Desir also scored complimentary Blizzard Beach Water Park tickets for two people — saving $230 in total.

 If you encounter the opportunity to attend a timeshare presentation near one of the Disney parks, it could mean serious savings for your vacation budget.